Bangkok skyline and golden temple spires along the Chao Phraya River

 Getting around

 BTS Skytrain — The backbone of efficient Bangkok movement.
 Two lines (Sukhumvit and Silom).
-Buy a Rabbit card for multiple journeys.
+Load a BTS Rabbit Card for multiple journeys — cheaper per trip than singles.
 Does not reach the Old Town or Chinatown.

 MRT — Underground metro connecting Chatuchak, Silom, Sukhumvit, and Hua Lamphong (main rail station).
 Intersects with BTS at several stations.